causeImCloudy/cyberpatriotwiki/curriculum/basics/user-group-management/linux.md

 ## The etc-group file
 Similar to Windows, users can be placed into groups to manage permissions easier.

-To check the groups, within an terminal window as root, enter cat /etc/group
+To check the groups, within a terminal window as root, enter cat /etc/group

-Like the /etc/passwd file, this file is setup like a spreadsheet with columns, only instead of nice lines, each column is delimited with a colon `:`.
+Like the /etc/passwd file, this file is set up like a spreadsheet with columns, only instead of nice lines, each column is delimited with a colon `:`.

 For each Cyber Patriot round you should check the following for all groups: